 A man-in-the-middle attack is an attack in which a communication between two parties is secretly intercepted – and possibly altered – by an attacker.

-A recent CERT (Computer Emergency Response Team) Vulnerability Note explained that cookies – messages sent from website servers to web browsers – could allow attackers to bypass secure HTTPS connections and access private session information.
+CERT (Computer Emergency Response Team) Vulnerability Note explained that cookies – messages sent from website servers to web browsers – could allow attackers to bypass secure HTTPS connections and access private session information.

 HTTPS, also known as HTTP Secure, utilises encryption to prevent people eavesdropping on your private information.
 HTTPS is widely uses across the Internet for financial payments and other activities that involve personal data.